 Coat closet: Everything hung up?
 Toss trash.
 Grab anything that belongs somewhere else.

-Dining table: Throw away trash.
+Dining Room, Living Room, Family Room: Throw away trash.
 Pick up stuff that goes somewhere else.
-Wipe the tabletop.
+Wipe the tabletops.

 Kitchen cupboards and counters: Make sure food containers are tightly closed.
 Put away things that belong in the cupboards.
 Wipe cupboard and drawer handles.
 Grab things that go elsewhere.
 Wipe the countertops.